icarus/Laboratories-Shopify-Theme/README.md

 We welcome contributions from the community!
 If you'd like to help improve the LABORATORIES theme, please feel free to fork the repository, make your changes, and submit a pull request.
 Whether it's fixing a bug, improving functionality, or enhancing documentation, your contributions are greatly appreciated.

-## Support

-For any technical support, questions about theme features, or help with customizations, please contact our support team at support@laboratoriestheme.com.

 ## Updates